 This is the first of only three levels.
 In this one, the goal is to catch the carriage before it drops down the cliff.
 Players take on the role of Doc Brown riding a horse from left to right, fighting his way through birds, flying tomahawks, and all kinds of random obstacles.
 Doc Brown can only shoot in three directions (up, down, up/right) and duck to avoid birds.
 There is also a number of items in this level.
 Many of them only give scorepoints (e. g. several pieces of laundry the Doc can pick up), others enable a short boost or grant the Doc additional time.
 The number of remaining lives (three in total) is indicated by a clock in the lower right corner.
 The sheer number of instant death possibilities alone makes it hard to memorize the fixed pattern.

-, posing as Clint Eastwood, and your goal is to defeat six baddies located in two buildings, one of them a large saloon, by means of flying plates.
+The player is Marty McFly for this level, posing as Clint Eastwood, and the goal is to defeat six baddies located in two buildings, one of them a large saloon, by means of flying plates.